rickyriled/data_engineering_project_1/README.md

 ## Dashboard:
 The dashboard was built using google datastudio.
-It shows the max heart rate over time, the average max heart rate, and the current max of the max heart rates.<b>
+It shows the max heart rate over time, the average max heart rate, and the current max of the max heart rates.<br>
 ![alt text](https://raw.githubusercontent.com/rickyriled/data_engineering_project_1/main/gsd_photo.png)

 ## Requierments: